hackabit18/bughopper/README.md

 1. The app currently sends the message to and individual, but with updated database of all the police stations and hospitals it could be more efficient.

-2. With more and more people using it, the data of the mishaps would be could be updated to a large extend.
+2. With more and more people using it, the data of the mishaps would be could be updated to a large extent.

 3. Currently the reporter's details are shared with the police to avoid fake reports but that can be improved by making the reporter anonymous (as people donot want to be involved in the process of police investigation).